Procedural Knowledge Learning¶

 RHS production action was executed, cf. Controlling chunking for more information.
 This capability is provided for debugging and practical system development, but it is not part of the theory of Soar. - The chunk learned is a duplicate of another production or chunk already in production memory In some rare cases, a duplicate production will not be detected because the order of the conditions or actions is not the same as an existing production.

-- The problem-solving in the substate violated one of the enabled correctness guarantee filters During the development of explanation-based chunking, we have developed a list of possible causes of incorrect chunks.
-EBC’s correctness guarantee filters detect when those situations occur and prevents a chunk from being learned.
+- The problem-solving in the substate violated one of the enabled correctness guarantee filters During the development of explanation-based behavior summarization, we have developed a list of possible causes of incorrect chunks.
+EBBS’s correctness guarantee filters detect when those situations occur and prevents a chunk from being learned.
 For example, the allow-local-negations filter will prevent a rule from being formed if the problem-solving that led to the result was dependent on a condition that tested whether a subgoal WME doesn’t exist.
 Since there is no practical way to determine why a piece of knowledge doesn’t exist, testing a local negation can result in an over-general and incorrect chunk, cf. prohibiting known sources for correctness issues for more information.
 Note that correctness filters have not yet been implemented for all the identified potential sources of correctness issues.

 - The chunking option bottom-only is on and a chunk was already built in the bottom subgoal that generated the results With bottom-only chunking, chunks are learned only in states in which no subgoal has yet generated a chunk.
 In this mode, chunks are learned only for the "bottom" of the subgoal hierarchy and not the intermediate levels.
 With experience, the subgoals at the bottom will be replaced by the chunks, allowing higher level subgoals to be chunked.
 See chunk reference for details of chunk used with the bottom-only setting.